Amar Dhesi of Burnaby Central won a fifth medal and fourth provincial gold in his five-year B.C. high school wrestling career.

 Only two other Burnaby wrestlers made it to a provincial final.

-Darth Capellan of St. Thomas More placed second behind Dave Sharma of MEI in the 54kg final, while former provincial and national cadet champion Melvin Arciaga of Burnaby South was upset in the 60kg final by Amrit Benning.
+Darth Capellan of St. Thomas More placed second behind Dave Sharma of MEI in the 54kg final, while former provincial and national cadet champion Melvin Arciaga of Burnaby South was upset by the tournament's most outstanding wrestler Amrit Benning of W.J.
+Mouat in the 60kg final.

-STM tied for the aggregate team title with Alberni District, both with 77 total points, but lost the banner on a tiebreaker broken by number of individual champions.
+STM tied for the aggregate team title with Alberni District, both with 77 total points, but lost the banner on a tiebreaker based on the number of individual champions from each team.

 The STM Knights placed five girls in the semifinals, but came away with only three medals - all bronze.